creatorpanda/LifeCommand/README.md

 ```
 ---

-3) As you may notice, the game lacks of saving function.
-I didn't want to leave the game like this, so i came up with an idea.
-Instead of just pressing the X button and closing the CMD, stopping the game violently, you have the option to return to the crossroad you started from and press the "=" button.
-The character you're controling dies, **without saving anything** but to be honest, the game is really short to consider it worth saving.
+3) As you may notice, the game lacks saving function.
+I didn't want to leave the game like this, so I came up with an idea.
+Instead of just pressing the X button and closing the CMD and stopping the game violently, you have the option to return to the crossroad you started from and press the "=" button.
+The character you're controlling dies, **without saving anything** but to be honest, the game is really short to consider it worth saving.
 Nothing special, just a
 ```pascal
 until  (action = '=');